ebylaska/TinyArrows/index.md

-# TinyArrows (A Tiny version of EMSL Arrows) -  Evolution of Chemical and Materials Computation
+# TinyArrows (A Tiny Version of EMSL Arrows) -  Evolution of Chemical and Materials Computation

 We would like thank the DOD SERDP program and the DOE OS OBER EMSL project for providing support that helped with the initial development